ghostbuster-email/api/readme.md

 ## The basic

-Ghostbuster is a powerful real-time email verification service that provides you detailed information on the validity of email addresses.
-You can integrate this validation service into your application's signup form and customize the best use of email address validation for your use case.
+Ghostbuster is a powerful real-time email verification service that provides you detailed information on the verify of email addresses.
+You can integrate this verification service into your application's signup form and customize the best use of email address validation for your use case.

 You can use this API to: